favalot/genassist4j/.github/PULL_REQUEST_TEMPLATE.md

   - Make sure that the pull request corresponds to a [GITHUB issue](https://github.com/HamaWhiteGG/autogen4j/issues).

-  - Name the pull request in the form "[Fe
+  - Name the pull request in the form "[Feature] Title of the pull request", where *Feature* can be replaced by `Hotfix`, `Bug`, etc.

+  - Fill out t